MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/roles-ssas-tabular.md

 Roles are used in Analysis Services to manage model data access.
 There are two types of roles:

-- The server role, a fixed role that provides administrator access to an Analysis Services server instance.
-Server roles do not apply to Power BI.
+- The server role is a fixed role that provides administrator access to an Analysis Services server instance.
+Server roles don't apply to Power BI.
 Instead, Power BI uses [workspace roles](/power-bi/collaborate-share/service-roles-new-workspaces).

-- Database roles, roles defined by model authors and administrators to control access to a model database and data for non-administrator users.
+- Database roles are defined by model authors and administrators to control access to a model database and data for non-administrator users.

 Roles defined for a tabular model are database roles.
-That is, the roles contain members consisting of users or groups that have specific permissions that define the action those members can take on the model database.
+These roles contain members consisting of users or groups that have specific permissions that define the action those members can take on the model database.
 A role is created as a separate object in the database, and applies only to the database in which that role is created.
-The model author adds users and groups to the role, which by default has Administrator permissions on the workspace database server; for a deployed model, by an administrator.
+The model author adds users and groups to the role, who by default has Administrator permissions on the workspace database server; for a deployed model, role members are added by an administrator.

 Roles in tabular models can be further defined with row filters, also known as *row-level-security*.
 Row filters use DAX expressions to define the rows in a table, and any related rows in the many direction, that a user can query.
-Row filters using DAX expressions can only be defined for the Read and Read and Process permissions.
+Row filters using DAX expressions can only be defined for the *Read* and *Read and Process* permissions.
 In Power BI, model roles are defined in Power BI Desktop and apply only to row-level security.
 To learn more, see [Row filters](#row-filters) later in this article.

-By default, when you create a new tabular model project, the project does not have any roles.
-Roles can be defined by using the Role Manager dialog box in SSDT.
+By default, when you create a new tabular model project, the project doesn't have any roles defined.
+Roles are defined by using the Role Manager dialog box in SSDT.
 When roles are defined during model authoring, they are applied to the model workspace database.
 When the model is deployed, the same roles are applied to the deployed model.
 After a model is deployed, members of the server role (Analysis Services Administrator) and database administrators can manage the roles associated with the model and the members associated with each role by using SSMS.

 ::: moniker range="asallproducts-allversions || azure-analysis-services-current || >= sql-analysis-services-2016"